composewell/streaming-benchmarks/README.rst

 Comprehensive, carefully crafted benchmarks for streaming operations and their comparisons across notable Haskell streaming libraries including `streaming`, `machines`, `pipes`, `conduit` and `streamly`. `Streamly
-<https://github.com/composewell/streamly>`_ is a brand new
+<https://github.com/composewell/streamly>`_ is a brand new streaming library
-streaming library with natural concurrency built-in and the primary motivation for these benchmarks.
+with beautiful high level and composable concurrency built-in, it is the primary motivation for these benchmarks.
 We go to great lengths to make sure that the benchmarks are correct, fair and reproducible.
 Please report if you find something that is not right.

 How to Run
 ----------